PORCELAIN ORIGAMI

 I am never seeking perfection, it is the asymmetry created in the geometry that is really exciting for me.

-I am an elected member of Leeds Fine Artists and one of the organisers of the annual York Open Studios event.
+I am an elected member of Leeds Fine Artists and one of the organisers of the annual York Open Studios event, York's largest arts festival.
 I am also a member of the British Origami Society, the Craft Potters Association and the York Art Workers Association. |

 Making my faceted celadon green bowls